czbiohub/office-hours/README.md

 We have found it most effective when people come with a concrete problem, a specific dataset, or part of the pipeline to think about.
 A few (2-3) slides or figures can help us get a feel for the texture/scale of the problem and scope the discussion.
 Some answers may be quick, some may produce longer collaborations, and sometimes it can be helpful just to talk through the problem you've been heads-down on with some people with a different perspective.

-To ensure that we have time to get into everyone's problems, please take a moment to fill out our [scheduling form](https://docs.google.com/forms/d/e/1FAIpQLSfc6qhlBGwnVEgfDNdePSZRBco0M-_V6jnl71Ool262xOsiSw/viewform?usp=sf_link).
+To ensure that we have time to get into your question and the best person to answer it, we ask that you make sign up for a time slot in advance and tell us a bit about what you'd like to discuss.
+Please do so in the [scheduling form](https://docs.google.com/forms/d/e/1FAIpQLSfc6qhlBGwnVEgfDNdePSZRBco0M-_V6jnl71Ool262xOsiSw/viewform?usp=sf_link).

 Office hours will alternate between locations convenient to the three universities, though people from any university are welcome any week.
-They will be held on Tuesday afternoons from 2-4pm throughout the summer.
-The format will evolve as we try this out.
+They will be held on Tuesday afternoons from 1-3pm throughout the Fall semester.

 Be sure to check back here as the location of the office hours may change.